-It's natural for teenagers to begin establishing independent lives and identities.
-At times this process creates tension between teens and parents.
-It's a process of learning, trial and error, and navigating the transition from adolescence to adulthood.
+It’s natural for teenagers to begin establishing independent lives and identities as they mature.
+Often this process creates tension between teens and parents.
+It’s a process of learning and of trial and error.
+Your kids are bound to make missteps along the way.

-The challenge, of course, is knowing when things are a normal part of teen development, and when to be concerned and seek additional assistance from a professional.
+The challenge, of course, is knowing when to chalk things up to normal teen development, and when to be concerned and seek additional help.

 Is your teen experiencing: